Aider-AI/aider/docs/repomap.md

 ![robot flowchat](../assets/robot-ast.png)

-GPT-4 is extremely useful for "self-contained" coding tasks, like generating brand new code or modifying a pure function that has no dependencies.
-Tools like GitHub CoPilot serve this task well, by "autocompleting" a stand alone function.
+GPT-4 is extremely useful for "self-contained" coding tasks, like generating or modifying a simple function that has no dependencies.
+Tools like GitHub CoPilot serve these simple coding tasks well.

 But it's difficult to use GPT-4 to work within a large, complex pre-existing codebase.